D.I.Y. Wall Mural For Teen Boys Bedroom

 I about gasped when I realized how much it would cost to for a wall mural to go along the length of Tyler’s daybed bed so I decided to make my own.
 I often make fun little things with vinyl electric tape for my walls but I’ve never used it for anything this large before.
 What I like about vinyl tape is that if the area you’ll use it on is washed the day before with clean clear water and a rag, it will stick until you remove it and when you remove it, you won’t have to worry about it taking the paint off the walls.
-Now I’m not sure that’s the case with every brand of vinyl tape, but it is with the kind I use.
+Now I’m not sure that’s the case with every brand of vinyl tape, or wall stickers but it is with the kind I use.
 I’ve never had any problems with it whatsoever and I even use it to make names and such on canvas wall art.

 The first thing I did was to put together the day bed I purchased.
 Tyler helped in that area and to be honest, he did just about all of the work himself.
 I love buying products that are easy to assemble.

 Then I removed everything from the walls in here.
 This room was just an anything-goes kind of room until I decided to turn it into a bedroom like it was intended to be used for.
 A cool neon sign by Neon Mama is next on my list of things to get for the room.

 I had to really think about what I could put on the wall that would make a bold statement and I decided on building outlines.
 To be honest, I am planning to redo this one day because I’m not in love with my D.I.Y. buildings.
 I think I can do a lot better with custom-made wall sticker designs and because I’m always striving to improve, I will probably redo it several more times until I feel that I’ve created the best mural I’m capable of creating.